Skip to content

 What follows will be the most highly anticipated speech of his campaign since he first talked about the shooting on stage at the Republican National Convention in Milwaukee.

-Returning to Butler — the site of the first assassination attempt on a president in 43 years — sets up a cinematic hero’s welcome for Trump, whose path to the White House seems less certain than it did in mid-July when the bullet grazed his ear.
+Returning to Butler — the site of the first assassination attempt on a president or presidential candidate in 43 years — sets up a cinematic hero’s welcome for Trump, whose path to the White House seems less certain than it did in mid-July when the bullet grazed his ear.

-The speech will surely motivate an already engaged base, but how he might expand his support remains a question with less than six weeks to Election Day.
+The speech will surely motivate an already engaged base, but how he might expand his support remains a question with about five weeks to Election Day.

 Trump is now in a deadlocked race with Vice President Kamala Harris instead of enjoying the slight advantage he had on July 13 and in the days that followed when the GOP rallied around him and Democrats moved to oust President Joe Biden as the nominee.